 This article first appeared in the inaugural issue of the beautiful food history publication, EATEN Magazine.
 If you love food and love reading about the fascinating history of food, definitely snag a subscription...you won't be sorry!
 The photos of the cake were taken by Valerio Necchio.

-When I first embarked upon writing a novel about the ancient Roman gourmand, Apicius, I knew I would require a vast amount of research to understand everything I could about the food of that era.
+When I first embarked upon writing my novel, FEAST OF SORROW, about the ancient Roman gourmand, Apicius, I knew I would require a vast amount of research to understand everything I could about the food of that era.
 I wanted to understand the difficulty of preparation, the nuances of flavor and how foods might pair together.
 That meant I needed to, quite literally, get cooking.

 Most of the very ancient Roman recipes that have been left to us tend to be a short list of ingredients and in some cases, a rudimentary and usually incomplete set of instructions.
 The ancient Roman cookbook, Apicius, is full of these sorts of recipes.
 A home cook of today would have no idea where to begin when it came to extrapolating these vague lists into something edible.
 I was relieved to discover that others had already done much of this interpretation for me.
 I began my cooking research by trying dishes found in cookbooks by historians such as Andrew Dalby, Ilaria Gozzini Giacosa, Sally Grainger, Mark Grant and Francine Segan.
 But it wasn’t long before my husband and I were testing out our own interpretations of foods such as roasted mushrooms, sweet and sour dill chicken and dessert treats like fritters.

 One of the foods mentioned several times in my novel are honey cakes, which are offered up to the gods in thanks.
 I was intrigued by the idea of these cakes and how I could recreate them today.
 What were their origins?
 Why did the ancients offer up cakes to their deities?